A Generalized Framework for Simultaneous Long-Short Feedback Trading: Simultaneous Long-Short (SLS) Strategy

 The SLS strategy extends the above (but follows along the same lines) by introducing simultaneous long and short investments, $I_L(t)$ and $I_S(t)$ respectively, and their associated cumulative gain functions, $g_L(t)$ and $g_S(t)$.
 The strategy is defined by

 where

-Note that the overall investment is $I(t) = I_L(t) + I_S(t) = K\{g_L(t) - g_S(t)\}$ and, in particular, that $I(0) = 0$, i.e., the simultaneous long and short positions (which are opposite and equal when $t=0$ with magnitude $I_0$) lead to an initial net zero investment position.
+Note that the overall investment in this strategy is given by $I(t) =~I_L(t) + I_S(t) =~K\{g_L(t) - g_S(t)\}$ and, in particular, that $I(0) = 0$, i.e., the simultaneous long and short positions (which are equal and opposite when $t=0$ with magnitude $I_0$) lead to an initial net zero investment position.
 As shown in \cite{barmish2011performance}, under the idealized market, the cumulative gain at time $t$ for this SLS strategy is

 and, hence, $g(t) > 0$ provided that $q(t) \ne 1$, i.e., this strategy always makes a profit except when $p(t) = p(0)$.